On the gap property of a linearized NLS operator: Introduction

 The above concludes the analysis for the operator $L_+$.
 For $L_-$ the analysis is similar and slightly simpler.
 The governing equations are

-By Lemma \ref{lem5.1a}, we have $\frac{2-\frac 13 \cdot 10^{-20}}{t^2} >Q^2(t)$ for all $t>0$.
-Thus the equation \eqref{eNL1} does not admit any nontrivial solution in $L^2(rdr)$.
-For \eqref{eNL0} we show in Theorem \ref{thm7.1a} that it does not admit any nontrivial $L^2(rdr)$ solution for $\lambda \in (0,1]$.
+By Lemma \ref{lem_Qa1}, we have $\frac{2}{r^2} >Q^2(r)$ for all $r>0$.
+Thus the equation \eqref{eNL1} does not admit any nontrivial solution in $L^2([0, \infty), {r^2} dr)$.
+For \eqref{eNL0} we show in Theorem \ref{thm7.1a} that it does not admit any nontrivial $L^2([0,\infty), {r^2}dr)$ solution for $\lambda \in (0,1]$.
 The overall strategy is similar to the $L_+$ case.

-The rest of this note is organized as follows.
-In Section 2 we recall some basic ODE Sturm-Liouville type comparison lemma.
-In Section 3--6 we prove our main result for the operator $L_+$.
-The last section collects the needed modifications for the operator $L_-$.
+The rest of this paper is organized as follows.
+In Section \ref{sec_sturm}, we recall a basic Sturm-type comparison lemma for ODEs and collect several useful properties of the ground state $Q$.
+Section \ref{sec_pf} is devoted to the proofs of Theorem \ref{thMain} and Corollary \ref{corT1}.
+The technical estimates used in the proof of Theorem \ref{thMain} for $L_+$ are presented in Sections \ref{sec_4} through \ref{sec_6}.
+Section \ref{sec_Lminus} delineates the modifications necessary for treating the operator $L_-$.
+Auxiliary technical estimates are gathered in the appendices.